elfrouin/transcriptM/README.md

                         Minimum allowable percentage base identity of a mapped read (default=0.97) --percentage_aln PERCENTAGE_ALN
-                        Minimum allowable percentage read bases mapped (default=0.95) --no_mapping_filter   Do not adjust the mapping srtingengy by filtering alignments -> based on identity and aligned of each read (default=False)
+                        Minimum allowable percentage read bases mapped (default=0.95) --no_mapping_filter   Do not adjust the mapping srtingengy by filtering alignments (default=False)

 ```